mardhiah2207-coder/IDB30102_GROUPJ_SQLInjectionCrossEnvironment/02_Literature_Review/06_Evaluation_Metrics.md

 | F1-score | Balance between precision and recall |
 | Processing Time | Computational efficiency |

-Using multiple evaluation metrics provides a more comprehensive assessment than relying on accuracy alone.
+Using multiple evaluation metrics offers  more comprehensive assessment than relying on accuracy alone.
 The results from different datasets will be compared to determine whether the model maintains consistent performance.